 Setting Role-Based Security Policy and Principals

 Role-based security enables a component to identify current users and their associated roles at run time.
 This information is then mapped using a code-access security policy to determine the set of permissions granted at run time.
-For a given application domain, the host can change the default role-based security policy and set a default security principal.
+Hosts can set both role-based security policy and a current security principal for a given application domain.
 A security principal represents a user and the roles associated with that user.